Enel Italian Fellowship at the American Academy in Rome

 The American Academy in Rome awards the Rome Prize to a select group of artists and scholars, after an application process that begins in the fall of each year.
 The winners, announced in the spring, are invited to Rome to pursue their work in an atmosphere conducive to intellectual and artistic freedom, interdisciplinary exchange, and innovation.

-Enel offers a yearly Fellowship within the program to be offered to an architect, urban designer, or landscape specialist, at any stage in his or her career.
+Enel offers a yearly fellowship within the Italian Fellowship program to an architect, urban designer, or landscape specialist, at any stage in his or her career.
 The Fellow must be an Italian national working in Italy.

 The Enel Foundation Italian Fellow in Architecture/Landscape Architecture prize winners include Annalisa Meta (2016/2017), Ila Bêka (2017/2018), Fosco Lucarelli (2018/2019) and Giovanna Silva (2019/2020).

 Annalisa Metta (2016) Architect, with the doctoral thesis project Land Use in the Architecture of Parks and Gardens, is Associate Professor in Landscape Architecture for Università Roma Tre.
 Among her published books figure La città selvatica.
 Paesaggi urbani contemporanei (2019); Southward.
 When Rome Will Have Gone to Tunis (2018); Anna e Lawrence Halprin.
 Paesaggi e coreografie del quotidiano (2015).
 In 2007 she founded the studio Osa architettura e paesaggio, in Rome.
 Among her recent projects: Parco fluviale di Poste Italiane, on the Tiber in Rome (2018, first prize), and Parco del Ponte in Genoa (2019, second prize).
 She became an Advisor at the American Academy in Rome in 2017.